basho/yokozuna/docs/CONCEPTS.md

 Indices may be associated with zero or more buckets.
-At creation time, however, each index has no associated buckets -- unlike Riak Search yokozuna indices do not implicitly create bucket associations, meaning that this must be done as a separate configuration step.
+At creation time, however, each index has no associated buckets -- unlike Riak Search Yokozuna indices do not implicitly create bucket associations, meaning that this must be done as a separate configuration step.

 To associate a bucket with an index the bucket property `yz_index`